Date of Award

 A review of the literature demonstrated that entrepreneurial opportunities abound in areas that have not yet been imagined for experts in advanced practice roles.
 Independent practice opportunities allow NP entrepreneurs to pursue their own personal vision and desire to improve healthcare outcomes using innovative approaches.
 Knowledgeable NPs are needed to initiate and lead the introduction of change.
 Education about entrepreneurship and source of NP-led clinics is an important issue for NPs and health care consumers (Boore & Porter, 2012).

 A pre and post-test survey instrument to measure the knowledge and interest of how to start a NP-led clinic was developed consisting of eleven components.
 An educational offering, based on Malcolm Knowles theory of adult education, was created and presented to enhance interest and knowledge of NPs in regards to starting NP-led clinics in a rural Midwestern community.
 Upon completion of the educational offering, NPs demonstrated enhanced knowledge, but did not express enhanced interest in starting a NP-led clinic.

 Campbell, Kami S., "Enhancing Interest and Knowledge of How to Start a Nurse Practitioner-Led Clinic" (2016).
-Doctoral Theses.
+Doctor of Nursing Practice Scholarly Projects.
 21.